symfony/symfony-docs/guides/service_container/index.rst

 into a database.
 In your application, you may create an object that manages your product inventory, or another object that processes data from a third-party API.
-The point is that a modern application does many things and is organized into many object that handle each task.
+The point is that a modern application does many things and is organized into many objects that handle each task.

-In this guide, we'll talk about a special PHP object in Symfony2 that helps your instantiate, organize and retrieve the many object of your application.
+In this guide, we'll talk about a special PHP object in Symfony2 that helps your instantiate, organize and retrieve the many objects of your application.
 This object, called a service container, will allow you to standardize and centralize the way objects are constructed in your application.
-The container makes your life easier, is super fast, and emphasizes and architecture that promotes reusable and decoupled code.
+The container makes your life easier, is super fast, and emphasizes an architecture that promotes reusable and decoupled code.
 And since all core Symfony2 classes use the container, you'll learn how to extend, configure and use any object in Symfony2.
-In large part, the service container is the biggest contributor to the speed and extensability of Symfony2.
+In large part, the service container is the biggest contributor to the speed and extensibility of Symfony2.

 Finally, configuring and using the service container is easy.
 By the end of this chapter, you'll be comfortable creating your own objects via the